Long Island Trust Litigation

 Long Island Lawyer for Trust Litigation

-A trust effectively separates legal ownership of the property that has been placed in it from the right to control the property.
+A trust is a legal instrument that effectively separates legal ownership of the property that has been placed in it from the right to control the property.
 A number of formalities must be followed to execute a valid trust instrument.
 A grantor must be of sound mind and specify clear beneficiaries of the trust.
 When conflicts develop around a trust, there are a range of judicial proceedings that could be used to seek remedies.
 Those who are trustees, beneficiaries, or other interested parties may institute proceedings in court, depending on the circumstances.

 Breach of Fiduciary Duty by a Long Island Trustee